 Chickens seem like they are a pretty hardy sort of bird.
 However, chickens are not penguins by any means.
-That brings up a lot of questions regarding how chickens keep warm, how cold is too cold for chickens, and how to keep your chickens warm when it is too cold for them.
+This raises questions about how chickens stay warm, how cold is too cold for them, and how to ensure they remain warm during chilly conditions.
 The following will help you fix up and keep a toasty coop for your chickens.

 How Cold Is Too Cold?
 That Depends on the Chicken Breed

 Like many breeds of dogs, some chickens are bred to withstand colder climates.
 A husky will do great in Alaska but will suffer in Florida.
 Likewise, many breeds of chickens will find the cold weather quite comfortable, while their warmer weather cousins can die outside if it is too cold.